The European trailertrain files

 Wabash National acquired the rights to RoadRailer in 1991 and began to capitalise on this interest, creating RoadRailer Europa and getting a version of the RoadRailer system approved by German, French, Danish and Austrian railways within a year[9].
 As far as I can tell, this was the most widely used system in Europe, at least by number of trailers and bogies.

-Much like the US counterpart, the rear end of each trailer rested on a bogie and the trailers were coupled for railway operation by a protruding towbar on the front of the trailers and a corresponding slot on the rear [5].
-At the front and rear of a trailer-train special bogies equipped with buffers and screw-link couplers allowed a locomotive or other regular rolling stock to be coupled.
+Much like the US counterpart, trailers had a short towbar on the front and a corresponding slot on the rear[5].
+The adapter bogies connected to the underside of the trailers at the rear end.
+At the front and rear of a trailer-train special bogies with buffer and chain couplers allowed other railway cars or locomotives to be coupled.
 This system used a variant of the ubiquitous Y25 bogie equipped with self-contained continuous brakes.[10]

 Bayerische Trailerzug Gesellschaft

 Bayerische Trailerzug Gesellschaft was created in 1991 for the express purpose of operating trailer-trains[5].
-Sources differ on how much DB was involved in the company.
-Starting with 150 trailers and 78 bogies, regular operation began in 1995 between Verona and Munich and expanded rather quickly.[5]
+Starting with 150 trailers and 78 bogies[23], regular operation began in 1995 between Verona and Munich and expanded rather quickly.[5]
 A Soltau-Verona service followed in 1996 and a terminal in Soltau was opened in 1999.[10]
-By the end of 2000 the fleet has expanded to 520 semitrailers and 272 bogies, but services stopped in 2002, and the company filed for bankruptcy a year later.
+By the end of 2000 the fleet has expanded to 520 semitrailers and 272 bogies,[24] but services stopped in 2002, and the company filed for bankruptcy a year later.

 Why BTZ failed

-BTZ is by far the most well recorded of the companies using any of the systems and so there is some analysis of the reasons for its failure, some of which highlight the drawbacks of RoadRailer and trailer-trains in general.
+BTZ is by far the most well recorded of the European companies using any trailertrain system and so there is some analysis of the reasons for its failure, some of which highlight the drawbacks of RoadRailer and trailer-trains in general.
 For example, while they are light and efficient as trains, the trailers were about 970 kg heavier than ordinary semitrailers due to the stiffer frame, reducing their load capacity[3].
 Conversely, during railway operations trailers could not easily be uncoupled from each other for shunting.
-BTZ mainly operated unit trains, but they had to be split for the steep grades up to the Brenner pass.[4]
+This was well suited for unit trains operated by BTZ, but they had to be split for the steep grades up to the Brenner pass.[4]

 Some external factors also contributed to BTZ's demise.
 Most notably, the German government originally planned to introduce a toll for lorries (LKW-Maut) on motorways before 1993, but it was delayed (eventually beginning in 2004), making railway transport less competitive on cost.
 Compounding this problem was the pricing policy of DB, which charged rail operators based on how many trucks were loaded rather than train weight.[4]